Debt consolidation loans can help you manage your existing debts by combining them into one loan with one rate and one monthly repayment amount.

 Unsecured

 An unsecured debt consolidation loan isn't secured against your assets.
 If you fail to repay an unsecured debt consolidation loan, you're unlikely to lose your home.
-But you would harm your credit rating and can result in county court judgements against you and ultimately bankruptcy.
+But you would harm your credit rating and it can result in county court judgements against you and ultimately bankruptcy.
 You may be charged more interest for an unsecured loan because the lender has less chance of being repaid.

 If you’re struggling to manage several debts, a debt consolidation loan may help you simplify your finances and take control.
 Other ways debt consolidation loans can help you are by:

 Repaying debt with a consolidation loan can cut your monthly repayments.
-Consolidating debt lets you pay off providers charging high interest, if the new loan has a lower APR, it will reduce what you have to pay each month.
+Consolidating debt lets you pay off providers charging high interest.
+If the new loan has a lower APR, it will reduce what you have to pay each month.

 A debt consolidation loan can also be repaid over a longer term than some other debts.
 Taking longer to repay what you owe could cost you more overall, but the repayments will be in smaller chunks, which may mean they’re more affordable.